 What’s a Bulldog?

-Bulldogs, both American and English, may be the two most popular bulldog-types outside of the French Bulldog.
+Bulldogs, both American and English, may be the two most popular bulldog-type dogs outside of the French Bulldog.
 While the two may slightly differ in looks, the temperaments are relatively the same.
-As such, they’re often confused for one another.
+As a result, they’re often confused for one another.

-However, bulldog-type breeds have undeniably similar physical characteristics seen all across the board.
-For example, you’re always going to get a similar build and frame, that is, wide and short with plenty of heft.
+However, bulldog-type dog breeds have undeniably similar physical traits seen all across the board.
+For example, you’re always going to get a similar build and frame.
+That is, bulldogs will be wide and short with plenty of heft.

-And while height and weight varies among bulldog-types, the breed’s signature wrinkled skin is often visible on the face and body.
+And while height and weight varies among bulldog-types, the breed’s signature wrinkled skin will be visible on the face and body.
 Other defining characteristics of these dogs are the short snout and flat face.
 We call them, brachycephalic dogs.

 Bulldogs are wonderful dogs and they are not lazy.
 They’re very smart but also very stubborn.
 Mine is also very treat-motivated, so you can get him to do just about anything you want with food.– Dogpaw (City Data)

 Bulldogs were once aggressive and brave dogs, bred for bull-baiting.
-But in time, they evolved into the docile and friendly companion dogs we see today.
-They’ve come a long way since their days as fighters, and the modern Bulldogs are proof.
+But in time, Bulldogs evolved into the docile and friendly companion dogs we see today.
+They’ve come a long way since their past days as fighters, and the modern Bulldogs are proof.

 It’s not unusual to see a sweet-tempered Bulldog with a gentle disposition.
 They’re as loving as any other breed with their people-oriented personalities.
 As such, they’re great with kids and do well with other dogs if socialized.

-Because of their past, Bulldogs still retain the courageousness and alertness that these dogs once needed.
-It’s why they make some of the best watchdogs today.
-While they can be sweet to family, they’re likely be aloof with strangers.
+Because of their past, Bulldogs still retain the braveness and alertness that these dogs once needed to excel at their jobs.
+It’s why they make some of the best guard dogs today.
+And while they can be sweet to family, they’re likely be aloof with strangers.

 There are so many types of Bulldogs, each with their own unique characteristics and charm.
-In fact, plenty have unfortunately already gone extinct.
-We’ve compiled a list of the most popular and/or unique Bulldog types.
+In fact, a few of them have already gone extinct, unfortunately.
+That said, we’ve put together a list of the most popular and unique Bulldog types.

 1. American Bulldog